satya-thirumani/shark-tank-india/README.md

 - Total Deal Equity - Total Deal Equity, in percentages

-- Total Deal Debt - Total Deal Debt, in lakhs INR
+- Total Deal Debt - Total Deal debt/loan amount, in lakhs INR

-- Valuation Offered - Valuation Offered, in lakhs INR

-- Ashneer Investment Amount - Ashneer Investment Amount, in lakhs INR

-- Ashneer Investment Equity - Ashneer Investment Equity, in percentages
+- Debt Interest - Debt interest rate, in percentages

-- Ashneer Debt Amount - Ashneer Debt Amount, in lakhs INR
+- Deal Valuation - Deal Valuation, in lakhs INR

+- Number of sharks in deal - Number of sharks involved in deal

+- Deal has conditions - Deal has conditions or not?

+- Royalty deal - Deal has royalty or not?

 - Namita Investment Amount - Namita Investment Amount, in lakhs INR